 Doctoral candidates entering the MPSCog program with a bachelor's degree will need to obtain a master's degree before entering the doctoral phase of the MPSCog program.
-Therefore, the fast-track candidates must apply to a master's program either at the Berlin School of Mind & Brain (so-called 'fast-track') at Humboldt-Universität zu Berlin or at Freie Universität Berlin.
+Therefore, the fast-track candidates must apply to a master's program either at the Berlin School of Mind & Brain or at Humboldt-Universität zu Berlin or at Freie Universität Berlin.
 Their place of living will be in Berlin.